 A 2016 board member survey report from Osterman Research found that just over half (54%) felt that information they received from IT and security leaders is too technical, and often includes:

 - A complete list of vulnerabilities within the organization

 - Downtime caused by data breach incidents

-The same survey found that 85% of board members felt IT and security executives need to improve the way they reported to the board.
+The same survey found that 85% of board members felt IT and security executives need to improve their board reports.

-Another survey of CEOs and boards conducted by Deloitte and published in 2018 stated, "cyber risk reports often focus on technical details and technological risks.
+A 2018 survey of CEOs and boards conducted by Deloitte stated, "cyber risk reports often focus on technical details and technological risks.
 Yet CEOs and board members could benefit from—and be more engaged by—cyber risk reporting and assurance that focus more on business risks and impacts."

-The 2016 Osterman Research study concluded that "As cybersecurity takes a new priority in the C-suite, it has led to more attention from the board of directors.
+The Osterman Research study concluded that "As cybersecurity takes a new priority in the C-suite, it has led to more attention from the board of directors.
 IT and security executives are expected to report cyber risk metrics to the board that enables them to make informed decisions."
-Based on our findings, the top three items the board wants from IT and security executives are:
+The report cited three things that boards want from IT and, security executives:

 - Reports with understandable language that do not require board members to be cyber experts

 - The progress that has been to address the company's cybersecurity risk

 Unlike other well-established business domains with generally accepted reporting practices and methods, cybersecurity lacks an authoritative source that establishes standards and policies for measuring and reporting performance.
 As a result, IT and security leaders are often left to their own devices to determine the "right metrics" to include in their reports, ultimately guessing about the amount and type of information that warrants board attention.